hashicorp/vagrant/website/docs/source/v2/provisioning/shell.html.md

 * `binary` (boolean) - Vagrant automatically replaces Windows line endings with Unix line endings.
 If this is true, then Vagrant will not do this.
 By default this is "false".
+If the shell provisioner is communicating over WinRM, this defaults to "true".

 * `privileged` (boolean) - Specifies whether to execute the shell script as a privileged user or not (`sudo`).
 By default this is "true".
+This has no effect for Windows guests.

 * `upload_path` (string) - Is the remote path where the shell script will be uploaded to.
 The script is uploaded as the SSH user over SCP, so this